spectrum-spark/covid_singlestrain_scenarios/presim_code/README.md

 "Older populations" are those with OADR> 15, while "younger populations" have OADR < 12.
 Countries with OADR in-between are not included.

-The data file includes our added columns that calculated the OADR (column AE).
+The data file version in this repo includes our added columns that calculated the OADR (column AE).

 We then run [**population/population_distributions_abm_2021.py**](/population/population_distributions_abm_2021.py)